yoshkinawa/wordDocSplitter/README.md

 # wordDocSplitter
-This is a word vba code that takes a word document and spit it's sections into different word documents.
+This is a word vba code that takes a word document and split it's sections into different word documents, keeping all the styles.

 notes:
 1. I suppose to keep all the original styles.